 Since the starting points for any trial attorney are learning2 and analyzing the facts of the problem and developing a "theme" and a "factual theory of the case", that's where we will start.
-We will not have the case file for our mock trial competition problem(s) on the first day of class.
-Instead, we will use the case file from the February 2016 TYLA competition until we do receive the competition fact pattern (after Labor Day).
-A copy of that case file will be distributed in advance of the first day of class.
+We may not have the case file for our mock trial competition problem(s) on the first day of class.
+In that case, we will use the case file from a previous competition until we do receive the competition fact patterns.
+A copy of the case file will be distributed in advance of the first day of class.
 For the first day of class, please learn that case file and be prepared to discuss on the second day of class how you would go about organizing your approach.